 ANTIDILUTION AND OTHER ADJUSTMENTS.
 The number of shares (or fractions thereof) of Halliburton Series A Preferred Stock or other securities or property issuable upon exercise of the Rights, and the Purchase Price payable, are subject to customary adjustments from time to time to prevent dilution.
-The number of outstanding Rights and the number of shares (or fractions thereof) of Halliburton Series A Preferred Stock issuable upon exercise of each Right are also subject to adjustment in the event of a stock split of the Halliburton Common Stock or a stock dividend on the Halliburton Common Stock payable in Halliburton Common Stock or any subdivision, consolidation or combination of the Halliburton Common Stock occurring, in any such case, prior to the Distribution Date.
+The number of outstanding Rights and the number of shares (or fractions thereof) of Halliburton Series A Preferred Stock issuable upon exercise of each Right are also subject to adjustment in the event of a stock split of the Halliburton Common Stock or a stock dividend on the Halliburton Common Stock payable in Halliburton Common Stock or any subdivision, consolidation or combination of the Halliburton Date.